BannerBye

 • Block All Cookies doesn't hide banners; sites still display them.
 And many sites break (no login, no cart).

-• Hide Distracting Items (iOS 18+) lets you manually hide a banner per site, but Safari doesn't tell the site you said no — which leaves a legal gray area.
+• Hide Distracting Items (iOS 18+) lets you manually hide a banner per website, but Safari doesn't tell the website you said no — which leaves a legal gray area.

 Safari makes tracking harder.
 BannerBye makes the asking stop.